Q: What is AWS Transfer Family?

 Q: Which protocols should I use for securing data while in-transit over a public network?

-Either SFTP or FTPS should be used for secure transfers over public networks.
+A: Either SFTP or FTPS should be used for secure transfers over public networks.
 Due to the underlying security of the protocols based on SSH and TLS cryptographic algorithms, data and commands are transferred through a secure, encrypted channel.

 Q: What are my options to encrypt data at rest?